Andrew David Irvine: Bibliographical work

 In 1999, Irvine produced scholarly bibliographies of both the primary and secondary literature surrounding the Nobel Laureate Bertrand Russell.
 Together with Dawn Ogden, he also produced the first bibliographical index for Russell's influential book, A History of Western Philosophy.
 The index is based on the second British edition (of 1979).
 A conversion table gives page references for both the first American edition (of 1945) and the first British edition (of 1946).

-Together with Edmond Rivère and Stephanie Tolman, Irvine is the author of the first comprehensive, scholarly bibliography of Canada's premier literary prize, the Governor General's Literary Awards.
+Together with Edmond Rivère, Irvine is the author of the first comprehensive, scholarly bibliography of Canada's premier literary prize, the Governor General's Literary Awards.
 The original version of the bibliography covers the history of the awards from their inception in 1936 through to the end of 2013 and appeared in Papers of the Bibliographical Society of Canada in 2014.
 The bibliography was later expanded and published in book form with the University of Ottawa Press.

 Literary references

 In 1994, Irvine served as inspiration for the character Hardy Orbs in the dystopian novel, Fair New World.
 The novel was written by Lou Marinoff under the pseudonym Lou Tafler.
-A twentieth-fifth anniversary re-issue in 2019 contained a foreword purportedly written by Orbs.
+A twenty-fifth anniversary re-issue in 2019 contained a foreword purportedly written by Orbs.